TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 Installing Ubuntu is where the real changes start happening on your computer.
 The default settings are mostly perfect, but be sure to **"Install Ubuntu alongside Windows"** and change the allocated disk space allowed for Ubuntu to 30 GB (or more if you can).

 For step-by-step instructions, please follow [how to install Ubuntu and dual boot alongside Windows](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73).
-These instructions are are 22.04 and for Windows 10, but they will get you through the process until we get dedicated dual booting instructions in place.
+These instructions are for 22.04 and Windows 10, but they will get you through the process until we get dedicated dual booting instructions in place.

 ### Intel RST (Rapid Storage Technology)